 You don’t necessarily need to pay cash for your ADU…many homeowners prefer to finance their ADU projects with a home equity line of credit, a construction loan, or a home improvement loan.

-To learn more about the various options when it comes to paying for an ADU, check out our article about the various financing options you have: https://www.greatbuildz.com/blog/adu-financing-guide-los-angeles/
+To learn more about the various options when it comes to paying for an ADU, click the blue link above for the various financing options you have.

 What do local ADU regulations require?